ringlej/ptxdist/doc/contributing.rst

 Suboptions for PTXdist packages are useful to make parts of the package optional.
-However, it is not always easy to decide what should be optional and how to map the build system options to packages suboptions.
+However, it is not always easy to decide what should be optional and how to map the build system options to package suboptions.
 Here are a few guidelines to help with that.

 -  Avoid unnecessary suboptions.
 When in doubt, use the package default or what other distributions use.
-If the creator of the package does not know what to choose then the user wont either.
+If the creator of the package does not know what to choose, then the user won't either.
 -  Use suboptions to save disk space.
-If a feature adds extra dependencies or uses a lot of space then a suboptions is useful to save the disk space when the feature is not needed.
+If a feature adds extra dependencies or uses a lot of space then a suboption is useful to save disk space when the feature is not needed.
 -  Try to create high-level options.
 Some packages have very low-level build options with very few useful combinations.
-Try to define high-level features or use-cases and define options for those.
+Try to distill the high-level features or use-cases and define options for those.
 -  Options for new use-cases can always be added later.
 It's perfectly acceptable to just disable some unused features when creating a new